Crowdedlight/Crows-Zeus-Additions/readme.md

 - [X] Mass Unconscious
 - [X] Radius Heal
 - [X] Rearm Vehicle
+- [ ] DrawBuild
+- [ ] Set TFAR vehicle side

 ### Debugging
-All logging made to the .RPT file will start with ``CrowsZA-module:`` where the module is whatever zeus module is writing the log.
+All logging made to the .RPT file will start with ``CrowsZA-module:`` where the module is whatever zeus module is writing the entry.

 ### On todo-list
 - [X] color texture changer synced on JIP - Can make cars in fancy colours